yash-git-003/SudokuPuzzle/README.md

 How to Run

-1. Compile

-  javac SudokuPuzzle.java
+1. Compile: javac SudokuPuzzle.java

-2. Run

-  java SudokuPuzzle
+2. Run: java SudokuPuzzle

 How to Play